-- (a) voluntarily leave the employment of the Employer; or - (b) are discharged for just cause and not reinstated under the terms of this agreement; or - (c) are recalled to work and does not report to work as provided in Clause 13.5; or - (d) are laid off for a period in excess of 12 months; or - (e) upon completion of a two months trial period accepts a position outside the bargaining unit; or - (f) have their GPEP license revoked permanently by GPEB.
+(a) voluntarily leave the employment of the Employer; or

+- (b) are discharged for just cause and not reinstated under the terms of this agreement; or - (c) are recalled to work and does not report to work as provided in Clause 13.5; or - (d) are laid off for a period in excess of 24 months; or - (e) upon completion of a two-month trial period accepts a position outside the bargaining unit; or - (f) have their GPEP licence revoked permanently by GPEB.

-11.5 Work Schedules, Classification Groups and Seniority
+11.5 Work Shifts, Classification Groups and Seniority

-- (a) Work schedules and classification groups will be established for the following dealer employees and in the order of games taken:

-- Blackjack, for those who only have Blackjack and have yet to have the company recognize any other game;

-- (2) Baccarat, for those who have Baccarat and have yet to have the company recognize any of the following games;

-- (3) Pai Gow, for those who have Pai Gow and have yet to have the company recognize any of the following games;

-- (4) Roulette, for those who have Roulette and have yet to have the company recognize any of the following games;

-- (5) Poker, for those who have Poker and have yet to have the company recognize any of the following games;

-- (6) Craps, for those who have Craps and have yet to have the company recognize the following game;

-- (7) Pai Gow Tiles, for those who have Pai Gow Tiles.

-- (b) Work schedules, seniority lists and classification groups will be established for the following employees:
+(a) Work shifts, seniority lists and classification groups will be established for the following employees:

 - (1) Cashiers;

 - (2) Slot Attendants;

 - (3) Security Officers;

 - (4) Security Officers with First Aid;

-- (S) Guest Services Representatives;
+- (5) Guest Services Representatives;

 - (6) Busser/Porters;

 - (7) Floor Servers;

 - (8) Café Associate;

 - (9) Bartender;

 - (10) Dishwasher;

 - (11) 3rd Cook;

 - (12) 2nd Cook;

 - (13) 1st Cook;

 - (14) Race Book Representative;

 - (15) Match Host;

 - (16) Match Server;

 - (17) Match Busser/Porter;

 - (18) Match 1st Cook;

 - (19) Match 2nd Cook;

 - (20) Match 3rd Cook;

 - (21) Match Bartender;

 - (22) Match Dishwasher;

 - (23) Host (F&B);

-- (24) Count Team Members.
+- (24) Count Team Members;

+- (25) VIP Hosts;

+- (26) VIP Host Supervisors;

+- (27) Dealers.

-- (c) The Employer shall prepare and post seniority lists every January 1st, and July 1st in an area accessible to all employees, with a copy to the shop stewards.
-The seniority lists shall commence with the employee with the most service seniority and carry on downward to the employee with the least service seniority.
-Information on the seniority list shall include the employee name by classification and service seniority start date and classification seniority date within their classification. - (d) An employee may dispute either seniority date by filing notice of dispute in writing with the first excluded manager within their department within 30 days after the posting of the seniority list. - (e) An employee's seniority dates shall be deemed final and binding with no changes allowed when such date(s) has appeared on two consecutive seniority lists.
+(b) The Employer shall prepare and post seniority lists quarterly every February 1st, May 1st (except Table games which will be on April 1st), August 1st, and November 1st in an area accessible to all employees, with a copy to the shop stewards.
+The seniority lists shall commence with the employee with the most classification seniority and carry on downward to the employee with the least classification seniority.
+Information on the seniority list shall include the employee name by classification and service seniority start date and classification seniority date within their classification.

+(c) An employee may dispute either seniority date by filing notice of dispute in writing with the first excluded manager within their department within 30 days after the posting of the seniority list.
+Employee on approved leaves will upon request, will receive a copy of the seniority list.

+(d) An employee's seniority dates shall be deemed final and binding with no changes allowed when such date(s) has appeared on four consecutive seniority lists.
 When notice of dispute is filed, the first excluded manager within the department and a shop steward will discuss the seniority dates(s) in an attempt to resolve the issue, and failing a resolution the matter is subject to Step 2 of the grievance procedure.
 Any such dispute as to placement on the seniority list will only have effect with respect to the list which is challenged, and any future list.